simeononsecurity/simeononsecurity.ch/content/articles/securing-vulnerable-groups-cyber-threats-protection-strategies/index.en.md

 **California Consumer Privacy Act (CCPA)**

-Operating within the state of California, the **California Consumer Privacy Act (CCPA)** empowers consumers by granting them greater control over their personal data.
+Operating within the state of California, the **California Consumer Privacy Act (CCPA)** helps consumers by granting them greater control over their personal data.
 This legislation mandates that businesses disclose the **specific types of data** they collect from consumers and gives individuals the right to opt out of data sharing practices.

 **Mitigating the Risks**

 **User Education and Training**

 Promoting awareness about [**cyber hygiene**](https://simeononsecurity.com/articles/cybersecurity-for-beginners-a-non-technical-guide/) and cultivating safe online practices is of paramount importance.
-Educating vulnerable groups about identifying [**phishing attempts**](https://simeononsecurity.com/articles/what-is-a-common-indicator-of-a-phishing-attempt/) and the importance of using strong, [**unique passwords**](https://simeononsecurity.com/articles/how-to-create-strong-passwords/) can bolster their digital resilience.
+Educating vulnerable groups about identifying [**phishing attempts**](https://simeononsecurity.com/articles/what-is-a-common-indicator-of-a-phishing-attempt/) and the importance of using strong, [**unique passwords**](https://simeononsecurity.com/articles/how-to-create-strong-passwords/) can strengthen their digital resilience.

 **Advanced Security Measures**